richfitz/RcppR6/README.md

 # Documentation

-A vignette showing how the above example works is included in the package (`vignette("introduction", package="RcppR6")` and rendered [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/richfitz/RcppR6/master/inst/doc/introduction.html)
+A vignette showing how the above example works is included in the package (`vignette("introduction", package="RcppR6")`) and rendered [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/richfitz/RcppR6/master/inst/doc/introduction.html)

+Slightly more useful examples are included in the examples vignette (`vignette("examples", package="RcppR6")`) and rendered [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/richfitz/RcppR6/master/inst/doc/examples.html)

+Still to come: handling templated classes and generating big ugly parameters lists.

 # How is this run?